Stuycs-K/project03-final-9-audhyr-andersons/README.md

 Exit with ctrl+c

 ##FEATURES:
-Play wat against server or other clients over sockets Save game to file and resume game
+Play war against server or other clients over sockets Save game to file and resume game
 Use Signals to quit and save game
 All files and data stored on server.